salian/soupara/docs/ASSEMBLY.md

 - Plug the Raspberrry Pi Pico into your PC
 - Upload the sample [code.py](../firmware/circuitpython/sample) to the Pico.
+- [Download](https://circuitpython.org/libraries) the adafruit_hid folder and neopixel.mpy, adafruit_pixelbuf.mpy and neopixel_spi.mpy libraries and save to /lib on the Pico
 - Edit the file using Thonny to customize your keymap.
 - Follow the assembly instructions for the case of your choice.